Banksy's 'Designated Graffiti Area'

-Illegal graffiti is usually seen as something that should be removed but in the case of London street artist Banksy, it is a work of art that must be preserved.
+Illegal graffiti is usually seen as something that should be removed but in the case of the anonymous street artist Banksy, it is a work of art that must be preserved.

 Banksy’s work appears on walls, streets, bridges, buildings, and countless other surfaces around the world.
 The graffitist employs existing backgrounds as his easel, manipulating and using the settings themselves to help communicate his messages.
 Given the illicit, prankish nature of much of his work, it has been denounced, acclaimed, defaced, and appraised in about equal measure.